 Add the lace

 There are several ways to attach the vintage doily onto the hoop.
 For this dream catcher, I wanted to use lace from a table cloth to attach the vintage doily to the hoop.

 - Position the doily on the lace in an area that you like.

 - Sew the doily onto the lace with a simple whip stitch.
 I sewed along the inside circle and around the edges of the doily to attach it to the lace.

 To create the bottom of the dream catcher, I chose to use strips of painter’s cloth, lace, and gold ribbon.
-The width and length of the strips will be personal preference.
 I used lace, ribbon, and painter’s cloth strips that ranged from 1/4″ to 1″ wide.
 The cut length also varied between 32″ – 39″ long.

 - Cut strips of painter’s cloth, lace, and ribbon for the bottom of the dream catcher.
 I used a total of 16 strips – 3 painter’s cloth, 4 lace, 5 gold ribbon (one for the hanging loop) and 4 white ribbon strips.

 - Use fray check on the cut edges of the lace and ribbon to prevent unraveling.

 - Optional – to create the frayed edges on the painter’s cloth, remove a few vertical threads from the edges of the cloth.
 Then, run your hands up and down on the strip to fluff the edge.